heistp/irtt/README.md

 - Implement median calculation for timer error, send call time and server processing time
 - Allow specifying two out of three of interval, bitrate and packet size
 - Calculate per-packet arrival order during results generation using timestamps
+- Add OWD compensation at results generation stage for shifting mean value to 0 to improve readability for clocks that are badly out of sync
 - Add a way to keep out "internal" info from JSON, like IP and hostname, and a subcommand to strip these out after the JSON is created
 - Make it possible to add custom per-round-trip statistics programmatically